mcanultyb/bunnytest/README.md

 docker run -d -p5672:5672 --hostname my-rabbit --name some-rabbit2 rabbitmq:3

-The source code assumes a local environment with default ports / account credentials for rabbitMQ.
+The source code assumes a local environment with default ports / account credentials for RabbitMQ.

 The main thing that I haven't been able to do (other than deploy the container, but I think thats just a case of finding a suitable host and giving my card details then deploying the RabbitMQ image direct from DockerHub?) is gracefully signal from the publisher to the subscriber(s) that no more data is to follow, which then tells the subscriber to total eveything up and shut down.